giuliop/HermesVault/README.md

 As the project creator I will make no financial gain from this project.

-Before MainNet launch, the plan for full decentralization and community ownership will be published.
+Here is the draft [tokenomics](https://github.com/giuliop/HermesVault/blob/main/tokenomics.md), open for community feedback.
+Please review and share any suggestions for improvement!